williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 Integrated Information Theory (IIT) proposes that consciousness equals integrated information, measured by Φ (phi).
 But what happens when we extend IIT into the quantum realm?
 What if quantum mechanics fundamentally changes how we calculate Φ and understand consciousness?

-This is the question explored by quantum IIT—a cutting-edge extension that replaces classical probabilities with quantum density matrices, potentially revealing consciousness at scales we never imagined.
+This is the question explored by quantum IIT a cutting-edge extension that replaces classical probabilities with quantum density matrices, potentially revealing consciousness at scales we never imagined.

 ## Classical IIT vs. Quantum IIT